ginstrom/paladin-novel/chapters/12_paladins-rise.md

 The crowd parted as Gond approached, and he got his first clear look at her.
 She was beautiful in the way of growing things—ageless and serene, with eyes the color of deep forest pools.
 But there was something else in those eyes, a weight of years and knowledge that made Gond feel suddenly young and foolish.

-Silviana's gaze lingered on his fading brand, her head tilting as her fingers traced patterns in the air—not quite touching, but following the outline of where the twin circles had once burned so clearly.
-The marks were still visible, but faded now—more shadow than scar, as if the divine power growing within him was slowly erasing the mark of his bondage.
+Silviana's gaze lingered on his fading brand, her head tilting as her fingers traced patterns in the air, following the outline of where the twin circles had once burned so clearly.
+The marks were still visible, but faded now—more shadow than scar, as if the mark of his bondage was being erased.
 When she spoke, her voice carried the music of wind through leaves, each word flowing like water over stones.

 "You are the one they call the Healer of the Hills."